Why study with us?

 Situate

-This module will introduce established and emerging principles, theories, and thematics in design.
+This module introduces established and emerging principles, theories, and thematics in design.
 The module will help you situate yourself, your interests and practices within contemporary design discourses and global contexts and help identify and nurture personal motivations within your area of specialisation.

-Themes covered may include sustainability, powers and politics, equalities, systemic complexity, and creating change through design.
+Themes covered may include sustainability discourses, power and politics, decolonising design, equity and equality, systemic complexity, and creating change through design.

 Options*